bosonic/bosonic.github.io/posts/pages/getting-started.md

 ## Using Bosonic elements

-To start with Bosonic, download the [bosonic core library](https://github.com/bosonic/bosonic/raw/master/dist/bosonic.js) and the [bosonic polyfills](https://github.com/bosonic/bosonic/raw/master/dist/bosonic-polyfills.js).
-You need to load the polyfills script before the core library in the browser.
+To start with Bosonic, download the [bosonic polyfills](https://github.com/bosonic/bosonic/raw/master/dist/bosonic-polyfills.js).

 For our first use of Bosonic, we will use a ["HelloWorld" Bosonic element](https://github.com/bosonic/b-hello-world) but you can choose the Bosonic elements you need (unfortunately, we don't have a full list and documentation page yet.
 Please go to the [Github organization page](https://github.com/bosonic) to view the currently available elements.
 More coming very soon!).